jyotiyadav2508/childhood-memories-react-pp5/README.md

 It is used to enable infinite scrolling on the Posts and Recommendations components and on comments.
 Infinite scrolling is a standard feature in all social media sites.
 - jwt decode - Using command `npm install jwt-decode`.
 Used to remove requests to refresh an access token for signed out users.
 It enables the refresh token to be decoded so that a timestamp can be put in local storage, if a timestamp does not exist in the user's local storage then access refresh requests will not be made.

+## Issues and Fixes

+Many bugs have occurred during the development of the front end project.
+Most notable bugs are listed below:

 ## Testing
 Testing has taken place continuously throughout the development of the project.
 Each view was tested regularly.
 When the outcome was not as expected, debugging took place at that point.
 An exhaustive list of features were checked on different devices and browsers.
 They were performed and their scrrenshots can be found in the features section on how the distinct features render.